-The Leavell-McCombs Joint Venture submitted their appellate brief on May 9, 2018, however, the US Forest Service has decided not to appeal Judge Matsch’s Order!
+The Leavell-McCombs Joint Venture submitted their appellate brief on May 9, 2018, however, the US Forest Service decided not to appeal Judge Matsch’s Order!

 In early June 2018, we were made aware of a January 12, 2018 letter sent to the Forest Service by the Leavell-McCombs Joint Venture where they demanded that the Forest Service ignore recent court decisions and instead approve road construction to begin the proposed real estate development.